-- 2.8.
-Capital Borrowing Strategy - 2.8.1.
+2.8.
+Capital Borrowing Strategy

+2.8.1.
 The Authority's current debt portfolio is presented below:

-Debt Portfolio 31/12/2023
+Debt Portfolio 31/12/2024

-Average Interest Rate 3.76%
+Average Interest Rate 3.86%

-Debt Outstanding - Fixed Rate PWLB Other Long-Term Liabilities £m 123.471 5.246
+Debt Outstanding - Fixed Rate PWLB Short-Term Loans Other Long-Term Liabilities £m 147.581 20.000 4.296

-Total Debt 128.716
+Total Debt 171.877

 - 2.8.2.
-Other long-term liabilities shown above represent transferred debt from the Merseyside Residuary Body (£0.622m) and finance lease liabilities (£4.623m). - 2.8.3.
+Other long-term liabilities shown above represent transferred debt from the Merseyside Residuary Body (£0.219m) and finance lease liabilities (£4.077m).
+The authority also holds £20m in loans from other UK public sector bodies taken on a short-term basis to meet short term cashflow requirements. - 2.8.3.
 The Council will raise its required finance from the sources listed below.
 Although there are a range of options available, HM Treasury's PWLB lending facility will be considered in the first instance as the main lender to local government.
-No borrowing arrangements will be entered into until advice is taken from the Council's treasury management advisors and following approval from the Executive Director of Corporate Resources and Customer Services (or in their absence the Deputy Section 151 Officer). - HM Treasury's PWLB lending facility - UK Infrastructure Bank Ltd. - An institution approved for investments (see 2.14 below) - Banks or building societies authorised to operate in the UK - UK public sector bodies - UK public and private sector pension funds (with the exception of Mersevside Pension Fund) - Capital market bond investors - UK Municipal Bonds Agency plc and other special purpose companies created to enable local authority bond issues. - 2.8.4.
+No borrowing arrangements will be entered into until advice is taken from the Council's treasury management advisors and following approval from the Executive Director of Corporate Services and Commercial (or in their absence the Deputy Section 151 Officer). - HM Treasury's PWLB lending facility - National Wealth Fund Ltd (formerly UK Infrastructure Bank Ltd)

+- An institution approved for investments (see 2.14 below) - Banks or building societies authorised to operate in the UK - UK public sector bodies - UK public and private sector pension funds (with the exception of Merseyside Pension Fund) - Capital market bond investors - UK Municipal Bonds Agency plc and other special purpose companies created to enable local authority bond issues. - 2.8.4.
 In addition, capital finance may be raised by the following methods that are not borrowing, but may be classed as other debt liabilities: - Leasing - Hire purchase - Private Finance Initiative - Sale and leaseback. - 2.8.5.
-The Council's forecast borrowing requirement for 2024/25 is as follows:
+The Council's forecast borrowing requirement for 2025/26 is as follows:

-Borrowing Requirement Estimate £m New Borrowing Replacement Borrowing Total Borrowing 11.111 25.000 36.111
+Borrowing Requirement Estimate £m New Borrowing Replacement Borrowing Total Borrowing 26.651 5.000 31.651